 A book for anyone concerned about the level of literacy amongst prisoners.
 Behind The Lines is the product of some 15 years of working with offenders and people at risk in prison and in the community.
 It is based on the author’s extensive experience of using creative writing to change and improve thinking and behaviour to prevent crime.
-It includes: easy to read explanations of the method; dozens of practical exercises and ideas for discussion; advice about the different approaches; samples of writing by offenders, inside and outside of prison; the author’s views about what works to engage and encourage (often) wary participants.
+It includes easy-to-read explanations of the method; dozens of practical exercises and ideas for discussion; advice about the different approaches; samples of writing by offenders, inside and outside of prison; and the author’s views about what works to engage and encourage (often) wary participants.
 Behind the Lines represents a major contribution to rehabilitative work (in one sense it is the prison-writing equivalent of the highly successful Waterside Press publication, The Geese Theatre Handbook.
-A key resource for: writers in residence; offending behaviour workers; youth workers; youth offending teams; therapists and counsellors; special needs workers and teachers; anyone tackling literacy levels of risk groups.
+A key resource for: writers in residence; offending behaviour workers; youth workers; youth offending teams; therapists and counsellors; special needs workers and teachers; and anyone tackling literacy levels of risk groups.
+See The Custodial Review

 ‘A wake-up call to the educational system, which allows so many young people to leave school in the parlous position that he describes, and which creative writers up and down the country are devoting so much time and effort to mitigate’ Sir David Ramsbotham